 Our Ambition for 2030

-Energy performance – improving the energy efficiency of our residents’ homes where possible, bringing homes up to EPC C, and lowering carbon emissions.
+Energy performance – we aim to improve the energy efficiency of our residents’ homes where possible, bringing them up to EPC C, and lowering carbon emissions.
 These changes will make homes more sustainable, comfortable and affordable to heat.

-Road to net zero – reducing our carbon footprint to become a fully sustainable net zero organisation by 2050.
+Road to net zero – we will reduce our carbon footprint to become a fully sustainable net zero organisation by 2050.

-Lessen our environmental impact – beyond carbon emissions, we have a role to play in reducing wider environmental impacts and promoting best practice.
-Working with our supply chain and other stakeholders we will assess and take steps to reduce waste and pollution.
+Lessen our environmental impact – we will work with our supply chain and other stakeholders to assess and take steps to reduce waste and pollution.
 We will increase sustainable management practices across our green spaces and raise levels of responsible sourcing.

-Preparing for a warmer world – as global temperatures rise, our residents and their homes are at increasing risk of flooding, overheating and drought.
-We will identify the highest risk areas so that we can target climate resilience initiatives effectively.
+Preparing for a warmer world – we will identify the highest risk areas so that we can target climate resilience initiatives effectively.

 Measuring Success

-Energy efficient homes – we must improve the energy efficiency of our properties, bringing all homes up to EPC C where practicable by 2030.
+Energy efficient homes – bringing all homes up to EPC C where practicable by 2030.

-Environmental training for employees and residents – new ways of working will need to be embraced by our employees and our residents.
-Bringing them along on the journey is key to ensure success.
+Environmental training for employees and residents – ensure employees embrace new ways of working and bring residents on the journey to ensure success.

-Using data effectively – insights from live property data will help us verify that the changes we are making deliver the expected results.
+Using data effectively – insights from live property data will verify that changes we make deliver the expected results.

-SHIFT Gold – by improving our sustainability practices and data gathering, we will seek to achieve a Gold award in the sustainability standard for the social housing sector.
+SHIFT Gold – achieve a Gold award in the sustainability standard for the social housing sector.